NevzatTalay/Capstone-Data-Scientist-Project-Sparkify/README.md

 ### 5. Machine Learning: Random Forest Classifier

-- Features normalized using Standard Scaler.
+- Features normalized using `Standard Scaler`.
-- Training of Random Forest classifier.
+- Training of `Random Forest classifier`.
 - Dataset split into training and testing sets.
 - Model evaluation based on the F1 score (0.69).

 ### 6. Machine Learning: Pipeline and GridSearch

-- Three pipelines for logistic regression, random forest, and gradient-boosted tree classifiers.
+- Three pipelines for `logistic regression`, `random forest`, and `gradient-boosted tree classifiers`.
 - Feature columns assembled into vectors and standardized.
 - Hyperparameter tuning via cross-validation.
 - Model performance assessed using the F1 score.